 - You can also target ‘audiences’ in your settings.
 This can be very useful if you’re targeting a niche market, or perhaps retargeting.
 For example you might be wanting to focus on real estate developers or business managers.
 By typing in your niche audience Google comes up with some interesting options to slim down your targeting.
 You’ll be able to add segments based on their interests, qualifications and search history.
 There’s a lot to get into here.
 If in doubt, skip it and come back later…

-2. Budget and bidding
+2. Budget and bid strategies

 With the bidding option you’re asked if you want to focus on: